-The reported number of service connections within a system in SDWA reporting.
+The reported number of service connections within a system in SDWIS.

 Distance to Center of System

 Variable Name: Ctr_Dist

 If a system has more than one SDWIS point (intakes, wells treatment plants etc…) the mean center of all points is calculated and measured in meters from the centroid of the census block.
 If only one point exists within a system, this value will be identical to Facility_Dist.